How Events Get Into Google Events Module

-The events module at the top of a Google search page is commonly referred to as the “Google events box.”
-This feature displays a list of events that are relevant to the search query, and it provides information such as the event name, location, date, and time.
+The events module at the top of a Google search page is commonly referred to as the “Google events box” by attendees and organizers.
+This feature displays a list of events that are relevant to the search query, and it provides information such as the event name, location, date, time, and links to tickets.

 The Google Events Module is designed to help users discover and learn about events that are happening in their area or related to their interests.
 It is an easy way for users to find information about local events and activities, and to quickly see when and where they are taking place.